Dynamic similarity of vortex shedding in a superfluid flowing past a penetrable obstacle: Introduction

 \section{Introduction}

 Dynamic similarity refers to the principle that flows, with different absolute scales of length, time, and mass in fluid properties, can exhibit identical behavior when expressed in terms of appropriate dimensionless parameters~\cite{batchelor_2000}.
-A paradigmatic example is a flow past bluff bodies, where wake transitions and forces are oranized according to the Reynolds number $\mathrm{Re}=UD/\nu$~\cite{roshko_1954}, where $U$ is the flow velocity, $D$ is the characteristic length of the body and $\nu$ is the kinematic viscosity.
-Above $\mathrm{Re}\approx 50$~\cite{provansal_J.FluidMech._1987}, a periodic alternating vortex pattern, known as the von K\'arm\'an vortex street, starts to form, and for larger values of $\mathrm{Re}$, the wake gradually loses strict periodicity, entering turbulent vortex shedding around $\mathrm{Re}=250$~\cite{Lienhard_1966}.
+A paradigmatic example is a flow past bluff bodies, in which wake transitions and forces are organized according to the Reynolds number $\mathrm{Re}=UD/\nu$~\cite{roshko_1954}, where $U$ is the flow velocity, $D$ is the characteristic length of the body and $\nu$ is the kinematic viscosity.
+Above $\mathrm{Re}\approx 50$~\cite{provansal_J.FluidMech._1987}, a periodic pattern of alternating vortices, known as the von K\'arm\'an vortex street, starts to form, and for larger values of $\mathrm{Re}$, the wake gradually loses strict periodicity, entering turbulent vortex shedding around $\mathrm{Re}=250$~\cite{Lienhard_1966}.
 Nevertheless, the lift force, normal to the direction of the background flow, still has a dominant frequency.
-The shedding frequency $f_s$ is nondimensionalized through the Strouhal number $\mathrm{St}=f_\mathrm{s}D/U$, showing universal $\mathrm{St}$--$\mathrm{Re}$ trends over broad ranges of $\mathrm{Re}$, where $\mathrm{St}\simeq 0.2$, nearly up to nearly $\mathrm{Re}\sim 10^{5}$~\cite{roshko_1954,roshko_J.FluidMech._1961}.
-Moreover, when the drag force $F_\mathrm{D}$ is normalized to the coefficient $C_{\mathrm{D}}=F_{\mathrm{D}}/(\tfrac{1}{2}\rho U^{2}A)$, where $\rho$ is the mass density of the fluid and $A$ is the reference area of the object, it exhibits well--known dependence on the Reynolds number~\cite{berger_Annu.Rev.FluidMech._1972,oertel_Annu.Rev.FluidMech._1990}, typically taking values of $C_\mathrm{D}\sim1$ over a broad range of $\mathrm{Re}\sim10^3-10^5$ \cite{Lienhard_1966}.
+The vortex-shedding frequency $f_s$ is nondimensionalized through the Strouhal number $\mathrm{St}=f_\mathrm{s}D/U$, showing a universal $\mathrm{St}\text{--}\mathrm{Re}$ relation over a broad range of $\mathrm{Re}$, with $\mathrm{St}\simeq 0.2$ maintained up to $\mathrm{Re}\sim 10^{5}$~\cite{roshko_1954,roshko_J.FluidMech._1961,berger_Annu.Rev.FluidMech._1972}.
+Moreover, when the drag force $F_\mathrm{D}$ is normalized to the coefficient $C_{\mathrm{D}}=F_{\mathrm{D}}/(\tfrac{1}{2}\rho U^{2}A)$, where $\rho$ is the mass density of the fluid and $A$ is the reference area of the object, it exhibits well--known dependence on the Reynolds number~\cite{oertel_Annu.Rev.FluidMech._1990}, typically taking values of $C_\mathrm{D}\sim1$ over a broad range of $\mathrm{Re}\sim10^3-10^5$ \cite{Lienhard_1966}.